HOMEWIKITOPICS› SELECTION AND DRIFT

 Several methodological and conceptual tensions limit strong causal inference.

 In the beetle and carnivore work, Ne is estimated indirectly from proxy traits (winglessness, body size, range size) rather than directly from population genomics, introducing measurement error and potentially conflating correlated ecological variables.
-The elevated fission rate in wingless Carabidae is also model-dependent, disappearing in the more complex model that incorporates whole-genome duplication (Drift drives the evolution 2024, Finding 2).
+The elevated fission rate in wingless Carabidae is also model-dependent, disappearing in a more complex model that incorporates whole-genome duplication (Drift drives the evolution 2024, Finding 2).
 In Carnivora, neutral trait simulations produced false positive rates of 22–33%, meaning the observed ΔR values must substantially exceed chance before the drift interpretation is secure (Drift drives the evolution 2024, Finding 1).

-Across all systems, a deeper ambiguity remains: observed patterns are consistent with drift on neutral rearrangements, selection on weakly deleterious ones, or a mixture.
+Across all systems, a deeper ambiguity persists: observed patterns are consistent with drift on neutral rearrangements, selection on weakly deleterious ones, or a mixture.
 Distinguishing these scenarios requires direct Ne estimates and population-genetic modeling of fixation probabilities.

 Tealc’s citation-neighborhood suggestions